 Battle of Sadras – 17 February 1782

-Vice-Admiral Sir Edward Hughes had not long effected the successful reduction of Dutch Trincomale, the principle bastion Fort Oostenburg falling with casualties of twenty-one killed and forty-two wounded on 11 January, when he returned to Madras on 8 February with his six sail of the line.
-Here he found reinforcements of another three sail of the line, the Hero 74, Monmouth 64 and Isis 50, late of Commodore George Johnstone’s unsuccessful expedition to capture the Cape.
+Vice-Admiral Sir Edward Hughes had not long effected the successful reduction of Dutch Trincomale by taking the principle bastion Fort Oostenburg on 11 January with casualties of twenty-one killed and forty-two wounded, when he returned to Madras on 8 February with his six sail of the line.
+Here he found reinforcements of another three sail of the line, the Hero 74, Monmouth 64 and Isis 50, late of Commodore George Johnstone s unsuccessful expedition to capture the Cape.

 Hughes also received news that a French expedition, consisting of three sail of 74 guns, seven of 64 guns, and two of 50, together with six frigates and eight vessels armed en-flute, had sailed into the Bay of Bengal in order to land three thousand troops on the east coast of India and dispute the British mastery of that sea.
 One of the 50-gun ships was the ex-British Hannibal, Captain Alexander Christie, which had been captured in passage having also been detached to the East Indies by Johnstone, and she was now under the command of the future Republican admiral, Justin Bonaventure Morard de Galles.
 The bulk of the French fleet consisted of five sail of the line that had left France in the previous spring under Commodore Pierre André de Suffren, and which had fought an indecisive action on their voyage south with Johnstone at Porto Praya on 16 April 1781 before reinforcing the Dutch defences at the Cape and sailing on to the Ile de France.